The hourly pay rates represent the rates a professional self-employed editor in Australia needs to charge to ensure a sustainable, long-term business.

 - A fair price reflects many factors, including the level of editing required, the skills and experience of the editor, the audience and the editing brief.
 Clients are encouraged to be realistic in their expectations of what an editor can achieve in the time allowed and budgeted for.
 Not every editorial issue can be resolved in a single review of a document.

-Charging GST
+Charging GST in Australia

-- A GST-registered business is not required to charge GST if the recipient of the services is located outside of Australia.
+- A GST-registered business is not required to charge GST if the recipient of the services is located outside Australia.

 - A business must be registered for GST to charge GST.
-Clients can check if a business with an Australian Business Number (ABN) is registered to charge GST at ABN Look up, the public view of the Australian Business Register: www.abr.business.gov.au.
+Clients can check if a business with an Australian Business Number (ABN) is registered to charge GST at ABN Lookup, the public view of the Australian Business Register: www.abr.business.gov.au.

 Providing an Australian Business Number (ABN)

 - The ATO requires self-employed contractors to have an ABN in order to invoice for services without requiring tax to be deducted.
-If an editor does not have an ABN the client may be required to deduct tax at the highest rate and pay that tax to the ATO.
+If an Australian editor does not have an ABN the client may be required to deduct tax at the highest rate and pay that tax to the ATO.